ThorkilG12/Living-in-the-UTF8-post-latin1-world/README.md

 ```
 The hex value for the Polish City "Łódź" is "c581c3b364c5ba".
 UTF8 uses more than one byte for some characters.
 Even though, the correct length is 4.
 Not 7.
 I have sorted on the trimmed column "CityUp" since - in PowerShell - sorting does not skip spaces in front of " Belfast"
+PowerShell has a Get- and Set-Culture.
+You have to restart PowerShell when you have changed Culture, but all sorting and stuff works fine.
 From the above, I will say that PowerShell passes the test.
 ## Sorting
 To handle sorting I zoom in on Danish, Sweedish and German letters.